 Renewing a relationship that has been hurt or broken due to addiction or other circumstances

 Navigating the emotions involved when dealing with addiction in a healthy way

-Learning how to encourage the addict through the process of sobriety and after
+Learning how to encourage the addict through the process of sobriety and afterward

 Family counselors are trained to navigate the hard conversations that need to take place between an addict and their family.
 Most of all, they can also help the family and addict resolve the problems that have been festering over the time of the drug or alcohol use.

-When the addict is ready to seek treatment, family involvement is often crucial in the success and continued sobriety of the individual.
-The reality is that there have most likely been many altercations in the past, because when an individual is addicted to a substance they do not think clearly.
-They say things they may not mean and do things they would normally know are wrong, but will do anything they need to do in order to feel that high again.
+When the addict is ready to seek a treatment program, family involvement is often crucial to the success and continued sobriety of the individual.
+The reality is that there have most likely been many altercations in the past because when an individual is addicted to a substance they do not think clearly.
+They say things they may not mean and do things they would normally know are wrong but will do anything they need to do in order to feel that high again.

-A family counselor is able to help mediate the conversations to bring hope and reconciliation among everyone involved.
+A family counselor is able to help mediate the conversations to bring hope and reconciliation to everyone involved.
 The family counselor will also have resources to offer the parties involved.
-They have information about treatment and various support groups available.
+They have information about a treatment program and various support groups available.
 The family counselor may also suggest reading material or give extra resources to check out in between sessions.

 Addiction is Emotional for Everyone